tehsenaus/node-mkenv/README.md

 ```

- #vars returns the vars stored in a nested env
+ mkenv.vars(env) returns the vars stored in a nested env

 ```
 mkenv.vars(